CMU Launches Downer-Rann Scholarships for 2022 to Help Close Skills Gap in SA18th October 2021

 - University graduates with relevant backgrounds and quantitative skills

-Students studying the Digital Transformation and Analytics Concentration graduate with a Master of Science in Public Policy and Management (MSPPM) with a concentration in Digital Transformation and Analytics.
+Students studying the Digital Transformation and Analytics Specialisation graduate with a Master of Science in Public Policy and Management (MSPPM) with a specialisation in Digital Transformation and Analytics.

 Students who complete this course will be able to: